 - GPR – A radar wave is directed into the ground and the reflection is displayed.
 This is done in a slice which gives a 2-D image of the density changes of things underground.
 Multiple slices are stacked and can be used to compute a 3-D image of the underground.
 Different wavelengths of radar waves can give more of less detail, or penetrate more or less deeply.

-- APL – Two part system where one tool is attached to the water line which creates a noise that travels along the pipe.
+- Plastic Water Pipe Locator – Two part system where one tool is attached to the water line which creates a noise that travels along the pipe.
 A special microphone that is computer filtered listens for the peak of that sound.
 The noise is made by either tapping against a water pipe and creating a noise or by pulsating the water pressure itself.
 By pinpointing a line of the highest sound reading the water pipe can be located.

 What are the limitations of these tools